Kirk West: A Life in Focus, Behind the Lens and Behind the Scenes

 That devotion culminated in 1989 with the release of Dreams, a four-disc box set co-produced with Bill Levenson.
 West curated the tracklist, dug up master tapes from humid Florida garages and Gregg Allman’s closets, and unearthed buried gems like “Drunken Hearted Boy.”
 He interviewed old sound men, scoured classified ads, and taped more than a thousand hours of rehearsals.
 Kirk understood that music like this came from the amps—and from the lives behind it.

 Dreams was a reclamation.
 A resurrection.
-The liner notes, the track selection, including the blistering “You Don’t Love Me/Soul Serenade” tribute to King Curtis—weren’t random choices.
+The masterful liner notes, the track selection, including the blistering “You Don’t Love Me/Soul Serenade” tribute to King Curtis—weren’t random choices.
 They were sacred artifacts, curated by a man who understood their bloodlines.

 It was music and bloodline restoration.